Holographically Emergent Gauge Theory in Symmetric Quantum Circuits: Introduction

-For random unitary circuits endowed with a $G$-symmetry, we show that averaging over the non-symmetric layer generically produces a gauge state with long range entanglement (LRE)-a coherent superposition of all allowed string-net configurations.
+Controlled calculations are made possible when the uncharged layer has large bond dimension.
+For random circuits composed of unitary gates, averaging over the non-symmetric layer in the large bond dimension limit produces a bulk gauge state given by a coherent superposition of all allowed string-net configurations.
 When $G = \mathbb{Z}_{N}$, we obtain precisely the deconfined fixed point state of $\mathbb{Z}_{N}$ gauge theory.
-In this case, the global symmetry operator of the spin chain maps to a non-contractible ’t Hooft loop in the emergent gauge theory.
-Thus, different global charge sectors of the spin chain correspond to distinct topological sectors of the gauge theory.
+In this case, the global symmetry of the spin chain maps to a 1-form symmetry in the gauge theory, with different global charge sectors mapping to distinct topological sectors.

-We further extend the bulk-boundary correspondence to the case of spin chains evolving under symmetric gates and subject to local noise channels that act only on the charge degrees of freedom at each timestep.
-In this setting, the emergent bulk gauge theory realizes a \textit{dynamically generated topological code}, with the same noise channel applied to every link of the code.
-When $G = \mathbb{Z}_{N}$, we obtain precisely the $\mathbb{Z}_{N}$ surface code~\cite{Kitaev_Topological_Error_Correction, Surface_Codes_Definition}.
-This observation naturally identifies a set of logical states for the $\mathbb{Z}_{N}$ symmetric spin chain, one within each global charge sector.
-Logical information encoded in this basis inherits the topological protection of the bulk surface code, and therefore remains robust against sufficiently weak noise.
-We make this correspondence precise by showing that the coherent information of the spin chain evolving under the noisy channel, after averaging over the uncharged layer, is exactly equal to the coherent information of the noisy bulk topological code.
-This establishes a sharp equivalence between the mixed-state phase diagram of the random symmetric quantum circuit in its volume-law phase and the mixed-state phase diagram of a noisy topological code.
+We further extend this bulk-boundary correspondence to the case of spin chains evolving under $\mathbb{Z}_{N}$ symmetric unitary gates and subject to $\mathbb{Z}_{N}$ symmetric local noise channels at each timestep.
+In this setting, we show that the bulk gauge theory realizes a \emph{dynamically generated} $\mathbb{Z}_{N}$ surface code~\cite{Kitaev_Topological_Error_Correction, Surface_Codes_Definition,Dennis_2002_Error_Threshold}, with noise acting on every link of the code.
+This observation naturally identifies a set of logical states for the spin chain, one within each global charge sector, which inherit the topological protection of the bulk surface code.
+Consequently, in this phase the symmetric circuit functions as a stable quantum memory, encoding one qudit of quantum information that remains robust against sufficiently weak symmetry-preserving noise.
+We make this correspondence precise by showing that the coherent information of the spin chain evolving under the circuit+noise channel, after averaging over the uncharged layer, is exactly equal to the coherent information of the bulk topological code subject to the same noise channel.
+This establishes a sharp equivalence between the dynamical phases of the noisy symmetric quantum circuit in its volume-law phase and the mixed-state phases of a noisy topological code.